Asus RT-AX88U vs. RT-AC88U is an interesting comparison since they are of two different Wi-Fi standards.

-Right off the bat, it seems the former, the Wi-Fi 6 version, is a clear replacement of the Wi-Fi 5 counterpart.
-But is that really the case?
+Right off the bat, it seems the former, the Wi-Fi 6 version, is a straightforward replacement of the Wi-Fi 5 counterpart.
+But is that the case?
 Find it all out in this post.

 Just take a good look at them.
 They are almost identical.
 Indeed, these two routers share the same design, dimensions, weight, number of network ports (eight LANs and one WAN), and antennas.
 And there's more.

 On the inside, they both have the same set of features, including gaming, online protection, QoS, and so on.
 The two can also work together to create an AiMesh Wi-Fi system.
 (In this case, it's best to use them via a wired backhaul.)

 Most importantly, you can put Merlin firmware on both and turn them into much better Wi-Fi machines than what you get out of the box.
 The support for Merlin is among the main reason I'd consider these two.

 Asus RT-AX88U vs RT-AC88U: Hardware specifications